joey-carlson/sis-engine/docs/ARCH_campaign_integration.md

 ## Overview

-This document describes the technical architecture of Campaign integration with SPAR Tool Engine.
+This document describes the technical architecture of Campaign integration with SiS Tool Engine.
 It covers data models, flow patterns, persistence, and design decisions.

 ## System Components